| | | | | | |

 What makes this the best vegan pumpkin pasta?

 • It’s budget-friendly and only uses easy-to-get ingredients like pumpkin, pasta, tomatoes, onions, garlic, and herbs.
 Most of these things you probably already have in your kitchen or pantry.
+No special ingredients needed, not even plant-based milk to make the comforting sauce.

 • Loaded with the creamiest of creamy pumpkin sauces that require no work from you